Ungetoastet/Data-Science-Project/README.md

 Grading
 ------------

 To pass, your project must be fully reproducible without errors.
-To ensure reproducibilty, you can run the project in a fresh environment and follow the instructions you provide in this README.md.
+We recommend running the project in a fresh environment and following the instructions you provide in this README before submitting to ensure reproducibilty.

 Otherwise, your project will be graded based on: